 Generally, typhoid vaccination is recommended for:

-- People travelling in typhoid ridden countries like India
+- People travelling to and around typhoid-ridden countries like India

 - People who are in close contact with an infected person

-In India, however, routine typhoid vaccination is advised as we are more prone to get infected.
+In India, however, routine typhoid vaccination is advised as we are more prone to infections.
 Typhoid vaccine for babies can be given as early as the age of 9-12 months.

-The Typhoid Conjugate Vaccine or TCV is administered when the baby is between 9-12 months old, then it must be followed by booster doses every two years.
+The Typhoid Conjugate Vaccine or TCV is administered when the baby is between 9 and 12 months old.
+As per IAP guidelines, there is no need to give a booster dose of TCV.

 Typhoid Vaccine Cost in India